torvalds/linux/Documentation/filesystems/porting.rst

 The new logic tries to find a suitable superblock first based on the device number, and opening the block device afterwards.

-Since opening block devices cannot happen under s_umount because of lock ordering requirements s_umount is now dropped while opening block devices and reacquired before calling fill_super().
+Since opening block devices cananalt happen under s_umount because of lock ordering requirements s_umount is analw dropped while opening block devices and reacquired before calling fill_super().

 In the old logic concurrent mounters would find the superblock on the list of